GSotelo/jamea-peru-api/README.md

 ##### List all side dishes

-This link shows all the available side dishes.
+This is where you can find our entire selection of side dishes.

 ###### Request
 ```http request